 Will meals be provided for me?

-When will I get my placement tests results and be able to sign up for classes?
+When will I be able to sign up for classes?

-I’m considering waiting to start at UWM until the next Fall.
+I’m considering waiting to start at UWM until the Spring of 2023.
 How do I do that, and should I do it?

 - It’s your choice to start classes in the Fall or Spring.
-If you’ve been admitted for Spring and want to start classes in Fall, you must submit a Term Change Request here.
+If you’ve been admitted for Fall 2022 and want to start classes in Spring 2023, you must submit a Term Change Request here.

-- If you Term Change and have paid your $150 Orientation Fee, you will NOT get a refund.
-Your first Orientation Fee charge will be canceled and you’ll get a new Orientation Fee charge for the correct term.
-The payment you already submitted will then automatically cover the new Orientation Fee charge.
+- If you Term Change and have paid your $150 Orientation Fee for Fall, you will NOT get a refund.
+Your Fall Orientation Fee charge will be canceled and you’ll get a Spring Orientation Fee charge.
+The Fall payment you already submitted will then automatically cover the Spring Orientation Fee charge.

 - There are many implications to changing terms.
 To get more information about Term Changes and ask questions, email firstname.lastname@example.org.